7 Amazing Contest Ideas to Boost Social Engagement

 You can request audience members to share their best photos of themselves experiencing your product and service.

-As a further incentive, you can offer a reward to the best-captioned photo.
+As a further incentive, you can offer a reward for the best-captioned photo.

 This is a great way to generate leads for your brand and since it’s easy for people to participate, it’s a must-have for your list of social media contest ideas. – Raffle Press

-This kind of simple challenge is likely going to see your social media page flooded with comments from a diverse audience looking to join in the fun.
+This kind of simple challenge will likely make your social media page flooded with comments from a diverse audience looking to join the fun.

 The best thing about it is that they’ll be helping promote your brand by sharing rave reviews about their memorable moments.

 While you may be the voice behind the brand, it pays occasionally to change things up.